jesusbmx/juno-http-client/README.md

 [JWT](https://jwt.io/)

-You can automatically store, cleanse, transmit, and refresh authentication tokens..
+You can automatically store, cleanse, transmit, and refresh authentication tokens.

 ### Storage and Configuration